-This theater doesn’t just put on puppet shows; “puppet theater” is a Russian term for a theater which offers shows for children.
-While they do have some shows involving puppets, you can also see regular plays (for adults and children).
-Their productions of children’s fairy tales are some of the best in St. Petersburg and have been some of my favorites.
-There are usually a lot of colors, songs, and movement—making for an enjoyable outing even for those who don’t understand Russian.
+"Puppet theater” is a Russian term for a theater which offers shows for children, but not all performances involve puppets.
+Bolshoi Puppet Theatre, established in 1931, also features regular plays for adults and little ones.
+The productions of children’s fairy tales are some of the best in St. Petersburg, usually entailing a lot of colors, songs, and movement—making for an enjoyable outing even for those who don’t understand Russian.

-A perfect place for anybody who likes real and model trains, this museum showcases Russia’s entire locomotive history, which is expansive.
-Visitors can learn about the development of the industry, its technological and social history, and of course, see a lot of trains, which have been extremely influential to Russia’s development.
+A perfect place for anybody who likes real and model trains, the Railway Museum of Russia showcases the country’s expansive locomotive past.
+Visitors can learn about the industry's technological and social history, and of course, see a lot of trains, which have been extremely influential to Russia’s development.
 Don't miss the kids' center for ages 3-14, where youngsters enjoy puzzles and riddles, participate in crafts, and more.